 The maker movement's potential for education, jobs and innovation is growing.
 Dale Dougherty (@dalepd), one of the co-founders of O’Reilly Media, was honored at the White House yesterday as a “Champion of Change.”

 This so obvious a fact seems lost on national decision-makers.
 The entire personal computer industry was born when a small group of hobbyists, The Homebrew Computer Club, met at Stanford University in 1975.
 Other industries are on the verge of being born if only our nation did more to support hobbyists.
 What more could be done?
 Provide makers--hobbyists--spaces to gather and tinker.
+The hobbyists shouldn't have to put up the full cost of renting such a space.
+Here is what happens at hackerspaces: realizations and discoveries.
+Not far from Washington, D.C., where I live, 13 Catholic high schools in Baltimore, Maryland, are vacant.
+Who could pay for those 13 high schools to be used as hackerspaces?
+The maker movement has given so much to this country, it's high time the country put some wind beneath its wings.
 Maker Faire and the Growth of Do-It-Yourself.
 Mark Frauenfelder, founder of BoingBoing.net, is a strong proponent of the DIY movement.